Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Results

 \section{Results}

 As study cases, we used the C-C axis rotation and bond stretching and breaking of the ethylene ($C_{2}H_{6}$) molecule (see Figure~\ref{fig:ethybench}), representing two different chemical transformation processes.
 In the rotation and bonding processes, the character of the wave function changes drastically.
 For example, in the C-C axis rotation $\Pi-\Pi$ bonds are broken/formed.

 We also used a Hubbard simulation of 4 sites, occupied with either 4 or 2 electrons (see Figure~\ref{fig:hubbbench}).
 In the Hubbard simulations, we use a hopping term of $1.0$, a Coulomb term of $2.0$, and in the 4 electron case add a chemical potential of $0.25$.
-The electrons have spins in all cases.
+The electrons always have spins.
 In all cases, OpenFermion~\cite{openfermion} is used to generate the circuits.

-With a Unitary Coupled Cluster ansatz (see Section~\ref{sec:hqca}), the minimal representation needs to describe the rotation consisting of 4 qubits (representing 4 orbitals) and 2 terms in the wave function expansion that need to be optimized.
-Similarly, the bond breaking process requires 8 qubits and uses a wave function expansion with 14 parameters, the 4 sites Hubbard model requires 8 qubits and 9 parameters for a 2 electron occupancy; and 8 qubits with 14 parameters when simulating 4 electrons.
+With a Unitary Coupled Cluster ansatz (see Section~\ref{sec:hqca}), the minimal representation to describe the rotation simulation consists of 4 qubits (i.e.\ 4 orbitals) and 2 terms in the wave function expansion to optimize.
+Similarly, the bond breaking process requires 8 qubits and uses 14 parameters in the expansion.
+The 4 site Hubbard model requires 8 qubits and 9 parameters for a 2 electron occupancy; and 8 qubits with 14 parameters when simulating 4 electrons.